NicksPatties/portfolio-site/src/content/blog/using-playwright-to-scrape-limp-bizkit-setlist-data.md

 - `-l` means return the number of lines in the given files.

-If each line is a song that Limp Bizkit performed, then the total count is an impressive **9909** songs performed to a live audience.
+Since each line represents a song performance, then the total count is an impressive **9909** songs performed to a live audience.

 `wc` can also be used to verify if our previous `sort` command filtered out any data or not.